 The basic principles that need to be maintained to achieve properly brewed coffee are:

 - Proper Water Temperature

 - Proper Grind and Dosage

 Using clean water will make a huge difference in the overall taste of your brewed coffee.
 It will also help you achieve consistent coffee.
-Having ‘off’ flavors from tapwater such as chlorine, iron or other minerals in your water will taint your perception of the brewed product.
-Since purified water has no taste or odor to begin with, it can pass no taste or odor on to your coffee.
+Having ‘off-flavors from tap water such as chlorine, iron or other minerals in your water will taint your perception of the brewed product.
+Since purified water has no taste or odor to begin with, it can pass no taste or odor onto your coffee.
 This is the best way to be able to taste your coffee in all of its intended glory.
 In addition to making better quality coffee, purified water has benefits for your equipment as well.
-Lime deposits which normally form from the continual use of unfiltered coffee will not have a chance to form in your equipment.
-For more information on this and cleaning your coffee equipment, read the article Keeping Your Coffee Equipment Clean .
+Lime deposits that normally form from the continual use of unfiltered coffee will not have a chance to form in your equipment.
+For more information on this and cleaning your coffee equipment, read the article Keeping Your Coffee Equipment Clean.

 Water temperature is crucial to the proper extraction of the flavor molecules from the ground coffee.
 The recommended brewing temperature of coffee is 95-98 C. The sad truth is that many of the coffee makers on the market don’t come close to reaching the appropriate temperature right out of the box.
 Furthermore, if you don’t keep your equipment clean and it has formed mineral deposits inside, this will prevent the water from heating appropriately.